chnm/relec-website/content/blog/2021-12-01-plymouth-brethren.md

 draft:
 abstract: "This Plymouth Brethen schedule included a handwritten note located on the back of the document.
 This note included the name of a woman who owned the house where the congregation met.
 With some online digging, we learn more about this woman here.
 image: "/blog-img/bowershall2.jpeg"
 imagealt: "The handwritten note located on the back of the schedule.
-The note reads in part 'Hall owned individually by a sister, Lois Bowers, 2nd story above store and dwelling.
-Opening, gladly, for someone with truth to come and feed the little flock here; also for a work of evangelist, this being a stronghold for Universalists and the Holiness workers.'"
+The note reads in part *Hall owned individually by a sister, Lois Bowers, 2nd story above store and dwelling.
+Opening, gladly, for someone with truth to come and feed the little flock here; also for a work of evangelist, this being a stronghold for Universalists and the Holiness workers.*"
 ---